-With summer in full swing, you're probably already thinking about how to avoid mosquitoes.
+With summer coming up fast, you're probably already thinking about how to avoid mosquitoes.
 There are many reasons to do so, least of which is the annoying itch their bites can cause.
-In addition to viruses such as West Nile and eastern equine encephalitis, now there's Zika to worry about.
-The World Health Organization has declared Zika virus and the explosion of birth defects in Brazil a public health emergency, and medical experts are calling for the Rio de Janeiro Olympics to be moved due to the threat.
+In addition to viruses such as West Nile and eastern equine encephalitis, there's also Zika to worry about.

 Though natural repellents may not work the best, there are plenty of other natural steps you can take to keep mosquitoes away.